arocki7/terraform-aws-lamp/README.md

 ## How to run

+Make sure that you have a SSH key and mentioned in vars.tf.

+Change the AWS region in vars.tf to your proferred one.

 Use the below commands to build, review and execute.

 terraform init
 terraform get
 terraform plan
 terraform apply